katcipis/sophia/notes/books/coders-at-work.md

 code that has already been writen, but wanting to spend you entire life just gluying stuff together seems mediocre.

+## Simon Peyton Jones

+* Great advice: Just start something, even if it is stupid
+* Interesting take on problems that are better suited to dynamically typed languages

 ## Common Observartions